lucialarraona/dtu_mlops23_project/reports/README.md

 >
 > Answer:

 We used the following services: Engine, Bucket, Cloud Build, Container registry and Cloud Functions.
 Engine is used to create Virtual Machine instances from which we can work as our own computer with more powerful hardware.
 Bucket is a remote storage space.
-Cloud build is used to build the docker images of our projects, when the build is succesful they are stored in the Container registry, which is just a storage space in the cloud specifically defined for storing docker images.
+Cloud build is used to build the docker images of our projects, and when the build is succesful they are stored in the Container registry, which is just a storage space in the cloud specifically defined for storing docker images.

 ### Question 18